-When foreigners think of New York City, something which a majority of them commits to memory is often always images of Manhattan.
+When foreigners think of New York City, most of them usually conjure up images of Manhattan.

-With its delightful blocks, jazzy shops, historic museums, delectable restaurants and cafes, Manhattan is second to none.
-While you are here, you will most likely be dashed off your feet exploring all the different area dotted across the neighbourhood.
+While you are here, you will most likely be dashed off your feet, exploring all the different areas dotted across the neighborhood.

-Have a Bird’s Eye View from The Top of The Rock
+Get a Bird’s-Eye View of the City from the Top of the Rock

-If you want to catch a glimpse of the beautiful Manhattan sunset, make sure to book your ticket early as the tickets tend to sell out really quick.
+If you want to catch a glimpse of the beautiful Manhattan sunset, make sure to book your ticket early, as they tend to sell out really quickly.

-Needless to say, this focal point where people come to take in varied perspectives of the city from diverse viewpoints and heights in all its glory, is a sight to behold.
+Needless to say, this focal point where people come to take in varied perspectives of the city from diverse viewpoints is a sight to behold.

 Although the entry to this art installation is completely free of cost, it is advisable to call in early and book a timeslot before you visit.

-Grandiose in its appearance yet warm in scale, the Morgan Library stands a stone’s throw away from the Empire State Building.
+Grandiose in its appearance yet warm in scale, the Morgan Library & Museum stands a stone’s throw away from the Empire State Building.

 Commonly hailed as a mini Madison Avenue Campus, it was previously the much cherished private library of famed multimillionaire and financier Pierpont Morgan.

-Throughout the years, thanks to substantial gifts and purchases, the library has further expanded in manifold ways without losing on its distinctly domestic feeling.
+Thanks to substantial gifts and purchases throughout the years, the library has further expanded in manifold ways without losing its distinctly domestic feeling.

-If you are planning to visit, there is a relatively small fee for entrance and will take you around an hour to have a complete stroll around the building.
+If you are planning to visit, there is a relatively small entrance fee, and it will take you around an hour to have a complete look around the building.

 Stand in Awe and Admire the Views of Times Square

-Almost everyone has their eyes set the dazzling glamour, lights and full-of-life oomph of the small stretch of land that spans from Broadway to Seventh Avenue- the Times Square.
+Almost everyone has their eyes set on the dazzling glamour, lights, and full-of-life oomph of the small stretch of land that spans from Broadway to Seventh Avenue: Times Square.

-A word of caution though, make sure to walk fast lest there is every chance that you might get trampled by crowds.
+A word of caution, though: make sure to walk fast to avoid getting trampled by crowds.

-This cathedral-like meeting place of thousands of commuters is often hailed as the unofficial temple of visitors and thousands of people rendezvousing and “meeting at the clock.”
+This cathedral-like meeting place of thousands of commuters is often hailed as the unofficial temple of visitors.

-It stands in Midtown Manhattan and is a one-stop destination for shopping, dining, and cultural destination.
+It stands in Midtown Manhattan and is a one-stop shopping, dining, and cultural destination.

 Breathe in Fresh Air at Battery Park